NVIDIA/cuda-quantum/docs/sphinx/using/examples/multi_gpu_workflows.rst

 -  **`nvidia`**: Single GPU based backend which accelerates quantum circuit simulation on NVIDIA GPUs powered by cuQuantum.

+-  **`nvidia-mgpu`**: Allows for scaling circuit simulation on multiple GPUs.

--  **`nvidia-mqpu`**: Enables users to program workflows utilizing multiple quantum processors in parallel, enabled today by GPU emulation.
+-  **`nvidia-mqpu`**: Enables users to program workflows utilizing multiple virtual quantum processors in parallel, where each QPU is simulated by the nvidia backend.

--  **`nvidia-mgpu`**: Allows for scaling circuit simulation on multiple GPUs, which is beyond what is feasible with any QPU today.

--  **`density-matrix-cpu`**: Noisy simulations via density matrix calculations.
-CPU only for now with GPU support coming soon.
+-  **`remote-mqpu`**: Enables users to program workflows utilizing multiple virtual quantum processors in parallel, where the backend used to simulate each QPU is configurable.

+Please see :doc:`../backends/backends` for a full list of all available backends.
 Below we explore how to effectively utilize multiple CUDA-Q targets with the same GHZ state preparation code

 .. literalinclude:: ../../snippets/python/using/examples/multi_gpu_workflows/multiple_targets.py